 It can also be more blatant.
 A controlling partner may complain about the amount of time you spend with others, such as friends or family.
 They may disparage your loved ones or claim that they are a negative influence on you.
 Even act in ways that cause conflict when your friends or family are present.

-Even some can also isolate you by requiring your attention with a crisis, preventing you from carrying out plans with other people.
-When you choose to spend time with someone else, they may give you the silent treatment.
+Even some can also isolate you by requiring your attention in a crisis, preventing you from carrying out plans with other people.
+When you choose to spend time with someone else, they may give you silent treatment.

 7. They mislead you